Mali Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: Approximately $100-150 USD for tourist visas (varies by nationality and embassy).
-Business and multiple-entry visas cost more.
+Cost: Approximately $120 USD (varies by nationality and type)

 Arrival Process

-Upon arrival in Mali, travelers will go through immigration control, baggage claim, and customs inspection.
-The process can be lengthy, and officials may be thorough in their questioning and document checks.
-Patience and cooperation are essential.
+Upon arrival, travelers will go through immigration and customs.
+The process can be slow, and officials may ask detailed questions.

 Documents to Have Ready